Do you need a solicitor?

 A conditional fee agreement must set out the success fee percentage clearly before you sign.
 It must also explain what happens if you lose, what disbursements (medical report fees, court fees) are covered and whether an after-the-event insurance premium will be deducted from your settlement if you win.

-You are entitled to ask for time to read the agreement and to ask questions about any part of it.
-You are not required to sign it on the spot.
-If a firm makes you feel pressured to sign immediately, that is worth noting.
+You can ask for time to read the agreement and to ask questions about any part of it.
+You do not have to sign it on the spot.
+If a firm pressures you to sign immediately, that is a warning sign.

 In OIC claims, legal costs cannot be recovered from the defendant's insurer.
 Both parties bear their own costs.
 This means a solicitor acting for you on a no win no fee basis is paid from your settlement — not from the other side.
 The direct financial cost to you of representation is the success fee deduction.
-The indirect cost is the portion of a fixed tariff award that you do not receive.
+The indirect cost is the part of the fixed tariff you do not receive.
+What the fee deduction means in practice — in pounds, across typical tariff bands — is covered in a separate guide.

 Legal expenses insurance